Reducts of fuzzy contexts: Formal concept analysis vs. rough set theory: Introduction

 In this paper, we consider reducts of fuzzy contexts valued in a \emph{complete residuated lattice} \cite{Bvelohlavek2002,Hajek1998}

 that is, reducts of $L$-contexts.
 The aim of this paper is threefold: \begin{itemize} \item We simplify and reformulate the definition of reducts of $L$-contexts in FCA; see Section \ref{Reducts_FCA}.
 Although a more generalized $\CQ$-categorical version was proposed in \cite{Shen2016a}, we observe that \emph{infomorphisms} (also \emph{Chu transforms}) \cite{Barr1991,Pratt1995,Krotzsch2005,Ganter2007,Shen2013,Shen2013a}, which are a special case of Chu connections, are sufficient for this purpose.
 This leads to a more concise and accessible formulation. \item We apply the methodology of Section \ref{Reducts_FCA} to define reducts of $L$-contexts in RST; see Section \ref{Reducts_RST}.
 Specifically, we construct ``comparison maps'' via Theorem \ref{reduct-RST}, which lead to the definition of reducts of $L$-contexts in RST (see Definition \ref{reduct-RST-def}).
-Furthermore, we characterize reducts of $L$-contexts in RST in terms of \emph{$\phi$-reducibility} (see Theorem \ref{RST-reducible-reduct}). \item We compare reducts of $L$-contexts in FCA and RST in Section \ref{Reducts_FCA_RST}, and show that they are interdefinable via \emph{negation} if, and only if, $L$ satisfies the law of double negation; see Theorem \ref{main}.
+Furthermore, we characterize reducts of $L$-contexts in RST in terms of \emph{$\varphi$-reducibility} (see Theorem \ref{RST-reducible-reduct}). \item We compare reducts of $L$-contexts in FCA and RST in Section \ref{Reducts_FCA_RST}, and show that they are interdefinable via \emph{negation} if, and only if, $L$ satisfies the law of double negation; see Theorem \ref{main}.
 This is the main result of this paper. \end{itemize}

 The content of this paper is organized as follows.
 Section \ref{Preliminaries} reviews fundamental concepts of complete residuated lattices, $L$-contexts, $L$-orders and complete $L$-lattices.
 Sections \ref{Reducts_FCA}--\ref{Reducts_FCA_RST} are devoted to the main theoretical framework and results of this paper as described above.
-Finally, Section \ref{Reducts_Examples} presents examples and algorithms to illustrate our results.
+Finally, Sections \ref{Reducts_Examples}--\ref{Reducts_Algorithms} present examples and algorithms to illustrate our results.